JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-overview.md

 * Team collaboration becomes easier because unified logic is accessible in shared code, making it easier to transfer knowledge between team members, and reduce duplication of effort between dedicated platform teams.

-In addition to faster time to market, <format style="bold," color="Blue">55%</format> users reported improved collaboration after adopting KMP and <format style="bold," color="Purple">65%</format> of teams reported improved performance and quality, (in the KMP Survey Q2 2024).
+In addition to faster time to market, <format style="bold,">55%</format> users reported improved collaboration after adopting KMP and <format style="bold,">65%</format> of teams reported improved performance and quality, (in the KMP Survey Q2 2024).

+KMP is used in production by organizations of all sizes, from startups to global enterprises.
+Companies like Google, Duolingo, Forbes, Philips, McDonald's, Bolt, H&M, Baidu, Kuaishou, and Bilibili.
+These companies have adopted KMP for its flexibility, native performance, ability to deliver native user experiences, cost efficiency, and support for gradual adoption.
+[Learn more about companies who have adopted KMP](case-studies.topic).

 ### Flexibility of code sharing